 Lip Chip was built by horsemen, for horsemen, to bring integrity and transparency back to the industry.
-The Chip Link System offers a way to move past just an identification and make each microchip a secure key for horses and their handlers.
+The Hoof Link System offers a way to move past just an identification and make each microchip a secure key for horses and their handlers.

 It is time for technology to stop being the enemy of the horseman and instead become his saddle partner.
 It is time to let the innovations of today help the issues that have plagued our industry for generations.
 The future of equine microchipping is here, and the future is Lip Chip.